root670/dance-pad/Frame/README.md

 * My design uses a 975mm high bar secured to the bottom row of the pad but it is not included in the Inventor project.
 * The panels are 276mm x 276mm x 12mm cast acrylic with 3.17mm (1/8") rounded
-   corners (note that the drawin shows these as 2mm, but the show that fabricated only had a 1/8" roundover bit) and counterbore screws.
+   corners (note that the drawin shows these as 2mm, but the shop that fabricated them (TAP Plastics) only had a 1/8" roundover bit) and counterbore screws.
 They support M5 screws with a ~2mm OD standoff.
 The standoffs should allow for consistent pressure across all panels.
 A drawing of the panel specifications can be found in `Arrow Panel.pdf`.